MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/web-content-filtering.md

 ### View card details

 You can access the **Report details** for each card by selecting a table row or colored bar from the chart in the card.
-The report details page for each card contains extensive statistical data about web content categories, website domains, and machine groups.
+The report details page for each card contains extensive statistical data about web content categories, website domains, and device groups.

 ![Image of web protection report details](images/web-protection-report-details.png)